 Whilst Karina does say ‘do it for yourself’, the words do not ring selfishly in any way.
 Her actions demonstrate that when she says this she is speaking more about personal fulfilment, rather than personal gain.

-Seven years since being fired from her job, Karina's only real issue now is keeping up with customer demands.
+Seven years since being fired from her job, Irby’s only real issue now is keeping up with customer demands.
 She reveals her goal now is just to build a positive and enjoyable life.

 “I just want to live a healthy, happy and fulfilling life and experience as many places and cultures that I can.”

-In regards to her business life, Karina says she will be making sure nothing stands in the way of her Dad’s rehabilitation goals.
+In regards to her business life, Karina Irby says she’ll be making sure nothing stands in the way of her Dad’s rehabilitation goals.